6 Important answers of why can I hear my Heartbeat in my Ear?

 By: Tima Miroshnichenko/ Pexels Copyrights 2020

-Tumors are one of the many causes of people experiencing pulsatile tinnitus.
-Glomus tumors can grow in your middle ear or brain and when they press on your blood vessels it can lead to a whooshing sound.
+Tumours are one of the many causes of people experiencing pulsatile tinnitus.
+Glomus tumours can grow in your middle ear or brain and when they press on your blood vessels it can lead to a whooshing sound.

-Glomus tumors are vascular; if in the head or neck, they are benign and form from glomus cells.
+Glomus tumours are vascular if, in the head or neck, they are benign and form from glomus cells.
 They are commonly formed in the jugular vein which is below your middle ears.

 3.6 Idiopathic Intracranial Hypertension